 Plavi Horizonti beach in winter (January), Montenegro

-Old Kotor on New Year's holidays - only a Christmas tree and elegant hats of the townspeople remind of the New Year
+Old Kotor during the New Year holidays – The only reminders of the New Year are the Christmas tree and the smart hats of the townspeople

 At the walls of old Kotor, Montenegro in winter

-Montenegro in winter - there are also storms, the old town of Budva
+Montenegro in winter – there are storms, the old town of Budva

 Bay of Kotor on a sunny day in winter (January)